Last Modified: July 29, 2015

-Bexarotene belongs to a class of drugs known as retinoids.
-Retinoids are drugs that are relatives of vitamin A. The exact way bexarotene works is unknown, but it is believed to inhibit the growth of tumor cells.
+Bexarotene belongs to a class of medications called retinoids.
+Retinoids are relatives of vitamin A and appear to interfere with genes that control cell growth.
+The exact way bexarotene works is unknown, but it is believed to inhibit the growth of tumor cells.

 Safety Considerations When Receiving Bexarotene:

-There are a number of things you can do to manage the side effects of Bexarotene.
+There are a number of things you can do to manage the side effects of bexarotene.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
-This article addresses side effects from the oral form of this medication.
+These are some of the most common side effects:

 Tips to preventing infection:

 As mentioned above, exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary 1 month before starting therapy, during treatment, and for at least 1 month after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should not breastfeed while taking this medication.

 Diabetics may find that their blood sugar levels are higher and those patients who require insulin may require higher doses to control their blood sugar.